The pioneering work of Dr. Lillian Moller Gilbreth.

 Readers will recognize her outstanding observation skills, penetrating insights, and recommendations for improvement that were the same as those found in companies that adopted Scientific Management in the early 1900s.
 Readers will marvel the depth of Dr. Gilbreth’s insights and her unceremonious exposing of the truth.
 The teaching errors that Lillian Gilbreth observed in 1915 are still with us today, which shows the devastating power of tradition and thus the continued need for improvement.

 This book will be of interest to teachers at all levels, educational administrators, policy makers, politicians, government agencies, non-profit organizations that promote improvement in teaching, as well as corporate trainers and consultants.
 It will also appeal to those interested in Lillian Gilbreth’s wide-ranging work, Scientific Management, industrial engineering, industrial psychology, women engineers, the strong links between Dr. Gilbreth’s approach to Scientific Management and Toyota’s management system, and the history of progressive management.
+And don’t forget to read the books Lean Teaching: A Guide to Becoming a Better Teacher and Lean University: A Guide to Renewal and Prosperity.

 Reviews of Eliminating Waste in Teaching